JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 * `<FEATURE_ID>` is the storage ID from [the storage settings](storing-build-artifacts-in-amazon-s3.md#Create+and+Set+Up+a+New+AWS+S3+Storage) page.
 * `<PROFILE_NAME>` is the profile name from the AWS credentials file.

+### Microsoft Azure

+Authentication in Microsoft Azure is enabled by using [EnvironmentCredential](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.environmentcredential?view=azure-dotnet) instances.
+TeamCity uses authentication with a client secret, which requires the following environment variables to be present on the TeamCity server machine:

+* `AZURE_TENANT_ID`
+* `AZURE_CLIENT_ID`
+* `AZURE_CLIENT_SECRET`

+We expect to support more authentication scenarios (including authentication via Azure CLI commands) in future release cycles.

 ## Target Storage Settings